Shape the Regional Growth Strategy

 Infrastructure & Services

-about 2 years agoShare on Facebook Share on Twitter Share on Linkedin Email this linkCLOSED: This discussion has concluded.
+over 3 years agoShare Infrastructure & Services on Facebook Share Infrastructure & Services on Twitter Share Infrastructure & Services on Linkedin Email Infrastructure & Services linkCLOSED: This discussion has concluded.

 Communities in the Fraser Valley are feeling pressure to upgrade and expand their infrastructure to address growing demand and aging assets.
 To manage this, communities within the region have expressed interest in finding ways to collaborate to be more cost-effective and share the burden of liability.
 The Region is also committed to finding solutions to effectively manage waste without impacting air quality.
 To reach the goal of a 90% diversion rate by 2024, commitment and innovation are required of public and private sectors, as well as increased public education.Emergency services help to encourage public preparedness ensuring that we are prepared in the event of an emergency and that plans are in place to mitigate any disasters.